Logic-py/python-template/README.md

 - **Ruff Format**: Automatically formats Python code according to specified rules.
 - **Ruff Lint**: Performs linting to catch potential errors and maintain coding standards.
 - **Mypy Type Check**: Checks type annotations for consistency and correctness in Python code.
-- **Pytest**: Runs the tests found in the /tests folder.
+- **Pytest**: Runs the tests found in the `/tests` folder.

-### Run the hooks locally:
+### Run the Hooks Locally

+You can run specific hooks manually using:

 ```bash
 poetry run pre-commit run <HOOK-ID>
 ```

-For example, run the ruff formatter:
+For example, to run the Ruff formatter:

 ```bash
 poetry run pre-commit run ruff-format